sunnyyy/SoftwareDevVocab/AWS/serverless.md

 - end users run an __application layer__, which may call the AWS __API Gateway__, which may call services running in AWS __Lambda__

 ## Lambda details
+- Lambda is a _serverless_, __compute service__
+  * serverless includes lambda, S2, API Gateway, Dynamo DB, etc.
+- continuous scaling in parallel -- scales out (not up!) automatically
+  * can trigger any # of other lambda functions (e.g. 1 function can trigger 3 others)
+  * architecture can get very complicated; should debug with AWS X-ray
 - languages: Node, Java, Python, C#, Go
 - pricing:
   * first million requests per month = free